camwebb/akflora/alaskaflora.org/tcm/README.md

  * The MySQL/MariaDB command line client (`mysql`)
  * The Graphviz command line client (`dot`)

+Download the latest release from the [releases/](releases) directory.

 ### 1. Script

 The web app is a single Awk script (GNU Awk flavor), called